baskarsambandamurthy/testrep/readmejobathon.md

 - As pycaret package is used for model training and cross validation, the target encoding is mentioned as custom_pipeline parameter for the pycaret setup.
 > **Note**: `ColumnTransformer()` is used as pipeline transformer on the columns to transform target encoding and `TargetEncoder()` is used as the actual transformer for target encoding.
 - Since some of the video_id  values in train (around 50+) and category_id values do not present in test, it is recommended to perform target encoding on the features `video_id` and `category_id` instead of one hot encoding.
-- Since there are lot of user_id with 2 records, it would be better to learn from those user_ids as well and hence min_samples_leaf is set to 2.
+- Since there are lot of user_id with 2 records, it would be better to learn from those user_ids as well and hence `min_samples_leaf` parameter is set to 2.

 > Note: min_samples_leaf gives importance to those set of categorical values for which the number of records exceeds or equal to the mentioned parameter value.It define a threshold at which overall target mean and the individual target mean (for a given category value) have the same weight.
 Below the threshold overall target mean becomes more important and above individual target mean becomes more important.

-- smoothing parameter is set a lesser value (0.1 in this implementation) since most of the user_ids have record count ranging from 2 to 10 only.
+- `smoothing` parameter is set a lesser value (0.1 in this implementation) since most of the user_ids have record count ranging from 2 to 10 only.

+> Note: `smoothing` defines the weight proportion of the individual target mean against the overall target mean in the target encoding calculation.